phscloq/shop-site/README.md

 ## Shopping Cart Project
-This project made specifically for shopping cart feature.
+This project  specifically for shopping cart feature, it still on going.
 The website will be a functional shopping site ready to be used.
 Near future ToDo's:
 - [ ] Admin panel
 - [ ] Database implemantation